Laser cutting is a great option for cutting complex shapes or designs from sheet metals.

 You can also use nesting software to optimize the design and maximize sheet metal usage.

-Nesting software will rearrange the shapes in a design so that it only uses minimal sheet metal for maximum output.
+CNC nesting rearranges the shapes in a design so that it uses minimal sheet metal for maximum output.

 Most control software used with laser cutters can import and use design files directly from CAD software.

-In addition, it generates a toolpath from the imported design, integrating the functionality of a CAM software.
+In addition, it generates a toolpath from the imported design, integrating the functionality of CAM software.

 Control software is the one that controls the machine's movements.
 You can adjust the cutting speed, laser power, and other laser parameters through them.